schnoog/owfs_mqtt_bash_interface/README.md

 - **getdevice <device-id>** - queries a single device and reports all values

 ## Requirements:
-mosquitto-client (mosquitto_pub & mosquitto_sub)
-Bash 4
-GNUTools like cat, grep, awk
-and
-a mosquitto broker to report to

 - mosquitto-client (mosquitto_pub & mosquitto_sub)
 - Bash 4
 - GNUTools like cat, grep, awk